 The behaviour of a HLW repository is determined, to a large extent, by the characteristics of the design and construction of the engineered barriers and especially by the changes that may occur in the mechanical, hydraulic, and geochemical properties as a result of the combined effects of heat generated by the radioactive decay and of the water and solutes contributed by the surrounding rock.
-Therefore, in FEBEX I and II, it was considered of fundamental importance that the processes taking place in the near-field be understood and quantified, for the evaluation of long-term behaviour.
+Therefore, in FEBEX I and II, it has been considered of fundamental importance that the processes taking place in the near-field be understood and quantified, for the evaluation of long-term behaviour.
 As a consequence, a program of laboratory tests was designed to study and comprehend the processes that take place in the clay barrier under simple and controlled conditions and to develop the governing equations.
 Additionally, the partial dismantling of the FEBEX in situ test carried out at the Grimsel Test Site (GTS) provides the opportunity to check the predictions of the models and the modifications experienced by the bentonite in a direct and representative way.

-During dismantling many bentonite samples -in the form of cores or of complete blocks- were taken according to an exhaustive postmortem bentonite sampling and analysis program designed and described in the FEBEX II Test Plan and in the Sampling Book (AITEMIN 2000, Villar et al. 2002a).
-Basically, it consisted on taking samples from different parts of the clay buffer to characterise the solid and liquid phases, in order to confirm predictions and validate existing models of THM and THG processes.
+During dismantling many bentonite samples -in the form of cores or of complete blocks- were taken according to an exhaustive postmortem bentonite sampling and analysis program designed and described in the FEBEX II Test Plan and in the Sampling Book (70-ST-H-0-4 v.1.0, AITEMIN 2002).
+Basically, it consisted on taking samples from different parts of the clay buffer to characterise the solid and liquid phases, in order to confirm predictions and validate existing models of thermo-hydro-mechanical (THM) and thermo-hydro-geochemical (THG) processes.